This rather long, illogical Communist spy yarn, distributed by MGM, fits

 came out of a Sommer film stunned by her acting skills.
 Do not

-confuse this film with The Oscar.
+confuse this film with another of her roles in The Oscar (1966).
 That film takes the prize for

 the most embarrassing high-profile film of the Sixties.

-For a writer with little appetite for real-life dangers nor the expertise to handle such, Newman manages a few fantastical escapes.
+For a writer with little appetite for real-life dangers or the expertise to handle such, Newman manages a couple of fantastical escapes.
 His processed “Hitchcockian” fall into the river is reminiscent of the falling scenes in Vertigo.
-How he survived such a free fall one may wonder.
+How he survived such a free fall, one may wonder.
 However, the real prize goes to the scene with the Communists trying to run him down on an iron truss bridge.
-It is the agent's third bridge attempt, who is now on foot, that sets up his ridiculous escape.
-A farm truck approaches the bridge at speed.
-That is to say, in a blur.
-Newman runs to the opposite side of the truck.
-After the truck passes he appears to have vanished.
-Even if he knew where to get a superhuman handgrip on the side of the truck, the force would have pulled his writing arm from his shoulder socket!
+Not successful, the agents pursue on foot.
+A farm truck approaches the bridge in a blur.
+Newman runs to the opposite side of it.
+After it passes, the agents are dumbfounded by his vanishing act.
+Even if Newman knew where to get a superhuman handgrip on the side of the truck, the force would have pulled his writing arm from his shoulder socket!
 His screams of agony would have made him easy to track.
 But there he goes, clinging to the side of the truck, face to face with a goat, in 007 glory.
 It is a ridiculous moment.

 In the end, Newman has the Nobel thrust upon him anyway, making little sense